 In calculating the value of the biological assets and inventory, management is required to make a number of estimates, including estimating the stage of growth of the cannabis up to the point of harvest, harvesting costs, expected yields for the cannabis plants, selling costs, and average or expected selling prices.
 In calculating final inventory values, management compares the inventory cost to estimated net realizable value.
-Further information on estimates used in determining the fair value of biological assets is contained in Note 6.
+Further information on estimates used in determining the fair value of biological assets is contained in note 6 of the interim condensed consolidated financial statements.